 string result = Console.ReadLine();result = input()let result = prompt();When the program reaches this line, it calls the function, waits for the user to type something and press Enter, and then stores the returned text in the variable result.

-Not all functions return a value, some just performs an action and returns nothing.
+Not all functions return a value — some just perform an action and return nothing.